AdobeDocs/experience-platform.en/help/query-service/advanced-statistics/implement-models/classification.md

 ## [!DNL Factorization Machine Classifier] {#factorization-machine-classifier}

 The [!DNL Factorization Machine Classifier] is a classification algorithm that supports normal gradient descent and the AdamW solver.
-It is based on the work of S. Rendle (2010) on factorization machines.
-The FM classification model uses logistic loss, which can be optimized via gradient descent, and often includes regularization terms like L2 to prevent overfitting.
+The Factorization Machine classification model uses logistic loss, which can be optimized via gradient descent, and often includes regularization terms like L2 to prevent overfitting.

 **Parameters**